 The following table summarizes our allocation of the purchase price to the tangible and identifiable intangible assets acquired and liabilities assumed.
-The excess of the purchase price over those fair values and the related deferred taxes was allocated to goodwill, which is not deductible for tax purposes.
+The excess of the purchase price over those fair values and the related deferred income tax liability was allocated to goodwill, which is not deductible for tax purposes.